sQu1rr/wenet/README.md

 ## Managing Wenet host

-Wenet uses a polled event model to notify the programmer of significant events.
-Wenet hosts are polled for events with host.service(), where an optional timeout value in milliseconds may be specified to control how long Wenet will poll; if a timeout of 0 is specified, host.service() will return immediately if there are no events to dispatch. host.service() will return true if an event was dispatched within the specified timeout.
+Wenet uses a callback event model to notify the programmer of significant events.
+Wenet hosts are polled for events with host.service(), where an optional timeout value in milliseconds may be specified to control how long Wenet will poll; if a timeout of 0 is specified, host.service() will return immediately if there are no events to dispatch. host.service() will return true if event(s) were dispatched within the specified timeout.

 Beware that most processing of the network with the Wenet stack is done inside host.service().
 Both hosts that make up the sides of a connection must regularly call this function to ensure packets are actually sent and received.
-A common symptom of not actively calling enet_host_service() on both ends is that one side receives events while the other does not.
+A common symptom of not actively calling host.service() on both ends is that one side receives events while the other does not.
 The best way to schedule this activity to ensure adequate service is, for example, to call host.service() with a 0 timeout (meaning non-blocking) at the beginning of every frame in a game loop.

+## Callbacks

 Currently there are only three types of significant events in Wenet, and to intercept them callbacks should be provided.